rrooggiieerr/homeassistant-xyscreens/README.md

 ### HACS

-The recomended way to install this Home Assistant integration is using by [HACS][hacs].
+The recommended way to install this Home Assistant integration is using by [HACS][hacs].
 Click the following button to open the integration directly on the HACS integration page.

 [![Install XY Screens from HACS.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=rrooggiieerr&repository=homeassistant-xyscreens&category=integration)